shakes76/PatternAnalysis-2024/recognition/GFNet-47438886/README.md

 ### Pre-processing
 Pre-processing was then performed on the data before training.
 Augmentation was necessary as the ADNI dataset is not particularly large, and generally for deep learning models, the more data there is, the better the outcome.
 The following transformations were done on the training data:
 1. The images were centre cropped to 224 x 224, to align with the default sizes proposed by Rao., et al. [1].
 2. Random vertical flips were added to the data.
-This helps the model be more generalisable, improving upon its accuracy on unseen data.
+This augments the data and helps the model be more generalisable, improving upon its accuracy on unseen data.
+The `RandomVerticalFlip` method was used to achieve this.
+3. Random jitters in contrast and brightness were applied to the images.
+This not only gives the model more variation to learn from, but it also represents subtle differences inherent between different MRI machines. `ColorJitter` method was used to do this.
-3. Gaussian noise was added to the images.
+4. Gaussian noise was added to the images.
 Again, this helps with generalisability, but it also represents something that occurs in real life.
 Practical signals like those from MRIs will always have some degree of noise associated with them.
+The method that does this is `GaussianNoise`.
-4. Finally, the data was normalised.
+5. Finally, the data was normalised.
 A simple script (not in repository) was used to estimate the mean and standard deviation of the ADNI dataset.
 The mean was found to be  ~0.1156 and the standard deviation ~0.2199.
+This normalisation was applied using the `Normalize` method.

 Note: The augmentation techniques applied above only applied to the training set.
 The validation and test sets only had the centre crop and normalisation applied.